Becoming a Resident

 We invite you to apply to come to Gampo Abbey to practice, study, and participate in our monastic community life.
 The Shambhala teachings on enlightened warriorship form the backbone of Abbey monastic life.
 The focus of living at Gampo Abbey is on experiencing monastic life through taking temporary ordination.
 (Note that in order to take temporary ordination you must have taken refuge — become a Buddhist.)
 You should also have at least six months of well-established sitting meditation experience.
 Due to the current monastic training underway, experience with the Shambhala teachings is strongly recommended.

-Here is what you can expect during your six month residency:
+Here is some of what you can expect:

 - 4.5 hours of daily practice including a three-hour session of your main personal practice

-- 4 hours of work service five days a week
+- 4 hours a day of work service

 Life at the Abbey